 Parents will be expected to formally withdraw their child from a previous school before enrolling at another Okeechobee County public school.
-The sending school will provide the parent with a copy of the DH680/immunization record from the Student Information System, a withdrawal form, a report card copy, and a transcript.
+The sending school will provide the parent with a copy of the DH680/immunization record from the Student Information System, withdrawal form, report card copy, and transcript.
 If there are extenuating circumstances, the principal may deal with this process on an individual basis.

 For Enrollment: The Student Services Office must approve all zone waiver forms.
-District Policy 5.20 Controlled Open Enrollment outlines the components of the Controlled Open Enrollment procedures.
+District Policy 5.20 Controlled Open Enrollment outlines the component of the Controlled Open Enrollment procedures.